hr-memories/TagMe/README.md

 Issues to be aware of:

-1. async issue with captions and tags rendering on client side when sometimes the caption will be taken as a tag (becuase we use the time of response from the server to render it).
+1. Sometimes the caption will render as a tag.
+This is an async issue becuase we use the response time from the server to render it in client/memory.js

 2. not encrypting passwords